Forthplus Pension Ltd were based in Edinburgh and were previously known as Helium Miracle 119 Ltd and Athena Pensions Ltd.

-They recently hit the headlines after concerns that two overseas based companies, who had introduced business to Forthplus, may have given clients unsuitable transfer advice regarding their SIPPs.
+They hit the headlines after concerns that two overseas based companies, who had introduced business to Forthplus, may have given clients unsuitable transfer advice regarding their SIPPs.

 Brunel and Lewis Insurance Advisors, Agents & Sub-Agents Ltd are based in Cyprus.